KubeClusterTruck/coolstore-mono/README.md

 This demo is self contained, it uses a custom maven settings to deploy all built JBoss BRMS knowledge artifacts into an external maven repository (not your local repository), in /tmp/maven-repo.

-Tor using this demo a local Docker build, push to an OpenShift Enterprise Repo, then S2I/Docker File Build will be executed to describe the steps of Containerizing a Legacy J2EE App, and then typical changes needed for a Developer created Container to deploy/run on OpenShift Enterprise.
+For this demo a local Docker build, push to an OpenShift Enterprise Repo, then Docker Image Deployment will be executed to describe the steps of Containerizing a Legacy J2EE App, and then typical steps needed for a Developer created Container to deploy/run on OpenShift Enterprise.

 Software
 --------